Maliq Brown: College career

-Freshman season
+Syracuse (2022–2024)

 Brown enrolled at Syracuse on June 3, 2022 and participated in summer practices.
 He appeared in 29 games and made seven starts, averaging 20.2 minutes per game.
 Brown contributed a double-double in a home win over Virginia Tech, and scored a career-high 18 points and four steals in a loss at Georgia Tech.

-Sophomore season

 As a sophomore, Brown saw a significant uptick in production, starting 18 of 32 games played.
 He achieved the double-double mark four times, including in the ACC Tournament against NC State.
 On February 7, 2024, against Louisville, Brown scored 11 points on 4-for-4 shooting with nine rebounds, five assists, six blocks and five steals.
 He finished the year with 230 rebounds, 29 blocks, and a conference-high 71 steals, and was named to the ACC All-Defensive team, receiving the third-highest number of votes.

-Transfer
+Duke (2024–2026)

 Following his sophomore season, Brown announced he would be entering the transfer portal on April 2, 2024.
 He was rated a top-15 power forward in the portal and around 70th overall.
 Brown visited Duke on April 18, and committed to the Blue Devils on April 20.

-Junior season

 Brown matched his career-high of five steals in a loss against Kansas, the highest output for a Duke player since Paolo Banchero in 2022.
 In the loss, Brown was kicked in the head by Kansas big man Hunter Dickinson, causing Dickinson to be ejected from the game.
 In a win over Notre Dame, Brown suffered a sprained knee, causing him to miss four games.
 He then suffered a dislocated shoulder in the Blue Devils' win at Virginia, and missed another four games before returning in the final game of the regular season in a win at North Carolina.
 In the first game of the ACC Tournament, Brown re-aggravated his shoulder injury, missing the remainder of the tournament and the opening rounds of the NCAA Tournament.
 He saw limited minutes in the Sweet 16 and Elite Eight, before notching four points, three rebounds and two steals in 15 minutes in a Final Four loss to Houston.

 On April 23, 2025, the program announced on Instagram that Brown would return for his senior year.

+Brown scored 10 points against Western Carolina, hitting double-digits for the first time as a Blue Devil.
+He notched 12 deflections against Indiana State, and notably deflected a last-second inbound by Florida to clinch Duke's victory.
+Brown scored a Duke career-best with 11 points against Lipscomb and matched his career-high again with five steals in a loss to Texas Tech.
+He started for the first time as a Blue Devil in a win against SMU, and recorded five assists for the first time at Duke against Stanford and Wake Forest.